Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

-In this series of papers we will study the higher lattice gauge theory models introduced in Ref. \cite{Bullivant2017}, which can be defined in arbitrary dimension but which we will study in two and three spatial dimensions.
-These models are based on a generalization of lattice gauge theory, known as higher lattice gauge theory (we will describe both lattice gauge theory and higher lattice gauge theory in more detail in Sections \ref{Section_Lattice_Gauge_Theory} and \ref{Section_HLGT}).
-In higher lattice gauge theory, the edges of a lattice (or more generally a graph) are labelled by group elements which describe the effect of parallel transport of points across the edges, while the plaquettes are labelled by elements in another group, which describe the parallel transport of paths across these plaquettes.
-This is a generalization of Kitaev's Quantum Double model \cite{Kitaev2003}, which is based on lattice gauge theory and in which only the edges are labelled.
-In Ref. \cite{Bullivant2017}, where the Hamiltonian models based on higher lattice gauge theory were introduced, several of the properties of these constructions were explored.
+In this series of papers we study a model \cite{Bullivant2017} based on higher lattice gauge theory \cite{Pfeiffer2003, Baez2010}, which can be defined in arbitrary dimension but which we will study in two and three spatial dimensions.
+Higher lattice gauge theory is a generalization of lattice gauge theory, where there is a second gauge field which describes the parallel transport of the ordinary 1-gauge field across surfaces.
+This type of higher gauge theory (both on the continuum and in the lattice) has seen significant prior study in the context of topological phases.
+In Refs. \cite{Gukov2013, Kapustin2014}, related TQFT constructions were used to describe confinement in regular gauge theories, while in Ref. \cite{Kapustin2017} the corresponding TQFT was treated as a theory in its own right.
+In Ref. \cite{Bullivant2017}, a Hamiltonian model was constructed which realizes higher lattice gauge theory, in the same way that Kitaev's Quantum Double model \cite{Kitaev2003} realizes lattice gauge theory.
+Ref. \cite{Bullivant2017} also explored several of the properties of these Hamiltonian models.
 For example, the ground state degeneracy was given in terms of the partition function of a topological quantum field theory (TQFT), the Yetter TQFT, and also explicitly computed for some examples.
 Then in Ref. \cite{Bullivant2020}, the excitations were studied using a tube algebra approach, through which the loop-like excitations in the model were classified and the simple types were counted.
 Furthermore, it was shown in Ref. \cite{Bullivant2020} that there is a relationship between the number of types of elementary excitation and the ground-state degeneracy of the model on a 3-torus.
-In addition, it was shown in Ref. \cite{Bullivant2018} that higher gauge theory could lead to loop-like excitations with non-trivial loop braiding statistics, and the associated representations of the loop braid group were found (the loop braid group describes the motions of loops \cite{Baez2007, Damiani2017}), although this was not done in the Hamiltonian model but instead from more geometric reasoning about the fluxes and gauge transforms involved.
-Until now, there was no explicit construction of these excitations in the Hamiltonian model using ribbon and membrane operators, and the braiding statistics of the excitations in the Hamiltonian model have not been found.
-We aim to address this, and describe some of the other features of the excitations, in this work.
-That is, in this paper we will study these higher lattice gauge theory models \cite{Bullivant2017} by explicitly constructing the membrane and ribbon operators for this model for the first time and applying them to find the other properties of the excitations.
-We note that these models are particularly interesting to study in this way because they share a similar structure to lattice gauge theory models, which helps with the difficult task of directly constructing ribbon and membrane operators, and yet still exhibit features not seen in ordinary (1-gauge) gauge theory models, as we elaborate on shortly.
+In addition, it was shown in Ref. \cite{Bullivant2018} that higher gauge theory could lead to loop-like excitations with non-trivial loop braiding statistics, and the associated representations of the loop braid group were found (the loop braid group describes the motions of loops \cite{Baez2007a, Damiani2017}), although this was not done in the Hamiltonian model but instead from more geometric reasoning about the fluxes and gauge transforms involved.